WiiLink24/grassland/docs/ci-cd-pipeline.md

 # The CI/CD pipeline
-The CI/CD complex enough to be mentioned.
+The CI/CD complexity enough to be mentioned.

 !!! note
-    The default `latest` tag SHOULD NOT be used to avoid confusion.
+    The default `latest` Docker image tag **MUST NOT** be used to avoid confusion.

 ## Versioned vs "versionless" projects
-There are some projects that the artifacts they produce (binary files, container images, etc) are relevant to the integrity of the project and should be carefully checked before releasing the public, usually needing an staging deployment first to test that everything is ok, these are **versioned** projects.
+There are some projects that the artifacts they produce (binary files, container images, etc) are relevant to the integrity of the project and should be carefully checked before releasing the public, usually needing an staging deployment phase first to test that everything is ok, these are **versioned** projects.

 In the other hand we can find projects where releasing things fast from the repository is a priority (for example the documentation you are reading right now).
-These so called **versionless** projects have their one CI/CD workflow when its relevant files add modified they rebuild themselves to be always up to date.
+These so called **versionless** projects have their own CI/CD workflow which it triggered when its relevant files are modified and by consequence they rebuild themselves to be always up to date.
 See, for example, [the workflow configuration of the documentation](https://github.com/wiilink24/grassland/blob/main/.github/workflows/versionless-documentation.yml).

+In the case of versionless projects Docker images they are released with the `versionless` tag.

-### The `stating` tag
+### The `staging` tag
-Somethings, usually with services deployed in the net, need to be tested on the infrastructure before been released.
+Somethings, usually with services deployed in the net, need to be tested on the infrastructure before been released to the public.

-Any Docker image that has this tag means that should be deployed in production with version tagging and an stating instance and been spin up with the help of this tag and [Watchtower](https://containrrr.dev/watchtower/).
+Any Docker image that has this tag means that should be deployed in production with version tagging and an stating instance can been spin up with the help of this tag and [Watchtower](https://containrrr.dev/watchtower/).

 ## How to publish a new version of a project
 Just create a new GiHub release with a tag that has the following syntax: